Stop Smoking Before Surgery Program (SSBS)

 Smokers are at a greater risk of surgical complications than non-smokers.
 It takes longer for their surgical wounds to heal and those wounds are more likely to become infected.

-So it is beneficial for surgical patients to stop using tobacco 8 weeks prior to having surgery to help reduce the risk of complications.
+Because of these facts, it is beneficial for surgical patients to stop using tobacco 8 weeks prior to having surgery to help reduce the risk of complications.
 By quitting smoking before surgery patients:

 - experience fewer complications when under anesthesia during surgery